 How will Chapter 7 Bankruptcy Affect My Employment?

-A common question we hear when people are considering filing for bankruptcy is “will this have any effect on my job?
+A common question we hear when people are is “will this have any effect on my job?
 Alternatively, if you’re looking for a job, will filing have any effect on your chances of landing one?
 This article will answer those questions for you.

 Normally only your creditors are informed about your case.
 There is no reason why your employer would be informed and in most cases employers don’t find out.

-One exception is if your wages are being garnished by a creditor.
+One exception is if your by a creditor.